wengmister/me333/hw9/hw9.md

 ### 28.4.1.6 Based on which circuit boards need to be connected to which pins of the ~~NU~~PIC32, and the connections of the circuit boards to the motor and encoder, sketch a proposed layout of the circuit boards relative to the ~~NU~~PIC32 so that wire crossing is approximately minimized.
 (Do not make a full circuit diagram at this time.)

+### 28.4.9.8 Now that the PWM output appears to be working, it is time to wire up the DRV8835 H-bridge circuit, as discussed in Chapter 27.1.1, to the motor and the PIC32 outputs (Figure 28.8).
+Notice that the 15 m! resistor on the current-sense PCB is in series with the motor.
+Turn in a circuit diagram showing all connections of the H-bridge to the NU32, motor, and current sensor PCB.
+Vin O2A O1A GND Vcc GND ENA PHA MD OCx Rxx M
+e